-Almost 60% of respondents agree that in the future experts with specialist skills in shipboard control systems will be more extensively required.
+Almost 60% of respondents agree that experts with specialist skills in shipboard control systems will be more extensively required in the future.
 It is expected that these requirements will demand upgrade/refresher training not only for seafarers but also for shore-based staff (an opinion supported by 67% of respondents).
-In line with this, is a wide agreement on the need for more well-trained crew members from developed countries (supported by 61% of respondents and only 6% opposing), thus increasing the costs of operations.
+In line with this, there is a broad agreement on the need for more well-trained crew members from developed countries (supported by 61% of respondents and only 6% opposing), thus increasing operations costs.

-Finally, change of the mode of operations for all major players is expected by 65% of respondents (and considered unlikely by only 4%).
+Finally, a change of the mode of operations for all major players is expected by 65% of respondents (and considered unlikely by only 4%).
 Accordingly, 53% of all respondents expect significant changes in business processes caused by environmental requirements.

-Figure 66 Skills expected to be the most needed in the years ahead (ranked according to average values)

-Finally, respondents were asked to rank skills that will be required in the next 10 years or so.
-Accordingly, the most important skills remain Teamwork skills, including ability to work in teams involving team members located ashore, Ability to use software solutions, both general-purpose office software and dedicated software, and Ability to effectively communicate in English language, oral and in writing.
+Figure 66 Skills expected to be the most needed in the years ahead (ranked according to average values) Finally, respondents were asked to rank skills that will be required in the next 10 years or so.
+Accordingly, the essential skills remain Teamwork skills, including the ability to work in teams involving team members located ashore, the ability to use software solutions, both general-purpose office software and dedicated software, and the ability to communicate in English language, oral and writing effectively.
 Such results are not surprising.